2014 North Carolina A&T Aggies football team

 The 2014 North Carolina A&T Aggies football team represented North Carolina A&T State University as a member of Mid-Eastern Athletic Conference (MEAC) during the 2014 NCAA Division I FCS football season.
 Led by fourth-year head coach Rod Broadway, the Aggies compiled an overall record of 9–3 with a mark of 6–2 in conference play, placing in a five-way tie for the MEAC title with Bethune–Cookman, Morgan State, North Carolina Central, and South Carolina State.
 Morgan State received the conference's automatic bid to the NCAA Division I Football Championship.
 None of the other co-champions earned an at-large bid.
 North Carolina A&T played home games at Aggie Stadium in Greensboro, North Carolina.

-Previous season

-The Aggies finished the 2013 season with a 7–4 record, 4–4 in MEAC play to finish in a three-way tie with Hampton & Howard for 5th place.

 Before the season

 During the annual MEAC Media Day, North Carolina A&T were selected to finish 3rd in the conference.
 The conference also released the 2014 All-MEAC Preseason team, which included 10 North Carolina A&T Aggies.
-Of the 10 players named, sophomore Running Back Tarik Cohen, senior Wide Receiver Desmond Lawrence, fifth-year Offensive Lineman Willie Robinson, and fifth-year Linebacker D'Vonte Grant were named to the conference's first team.
+Of the 10 players named, sophomore Running back Tarik Cohen, senior Wide receiver Desmond Lawrence, fifth-year Offensive Lineman Willie Robinson, and fifth-year Linebacker D'Vonte Grant were named to the conference's first team.